HazemSamir/HazemSamir.github.io/_posts/2016-05-17-espace-intern-exam.md

 	<a href="http://www.espace.com.eg"><img src="/data/images/espace.jpg"></a>
 </figure>

-Today (17th May 2016) was my exam date for software internship position at [eSpace](http://www.espace.com.eg) company.
-Although what a friend of mine told me about his exam yesterday (has strange questions that ask about strange technical terms), I decided to attend the exam to just take the experience even if I was not hired by the company.
+Today (17th May 2016) I had my exam for software internship position at [eSpace](http://www.espace.com.eg) company.
+Despite what a colleague told me about his exam yesterday _"It had strange questions asking about strange technical terms"_, I decided to attend the exam, to just have the experience even if I would not be hired by the company.

-# Company Office:
+# Company Office

-So the first impression about the company office was nice.
-I only went to two tech companies here in Egypt (espace and baderIT).
+The first impression about the company office was nice.
+I've only been to 2 tech companies here in Egypt (espace and baderIT).
 ESpace has a relatively wide open area for employees desks and a nice meeting room (where the exam were held).
-However I noticed something strange, the company door was closed and we had to knock on it and ring the bell to get in.
+However I noticed something strange, the company door was closed and we had to ring the bell to get in.

-# Exam Structure:
+# Exam Structure

 It was a paper based exam for one hour.
-You should choose 3 out of 7 topics : System Structure, Security, DataBases, Web Development, Mobile Development, Open-Source&Linux and Algorithms&DataStructures.
-Well, most of the topics cover courses we study in our 3rd year at our faculty.
-However I chose the topics I most familiar with: web, linux and algorithms.
+You should choose 3 out of 7 topics : System Structure, Security, DataBases, Web Development, Mobile Development, Open-Source & Linux and Algorithms & DataStructures.
+Most of them are covered by courses we study in our 3rd year at our faculty.
+However, I chose the topics I feel most familiar with: web, linux and algorithms.

-## Web Development Part:
+## Web Development Part

 There were 3 questions: